NateEag/how-i-code/drafts/daily-routine.rst

 up later, and don't always defer things - we work with people, not robots.
 Interpersonal relationships matter, and are far more important to a project's success than almost any specific technical task.
-Further, if you never interact socially, your "door is always closed" (or, "your headphones are always on", to adapt Hamming's idea to the modern open-plan office).
+Further, if you never interact socially, "your door is always closed" (or, "your headphones are always on", to adapt Hamming's idea to the modern open-plan office).

 The best way to answer project-related questions is a link to existing